MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-client-tools-sql.md

 ## 1 - Install Python packages

-Local workstations must have the same Python package versions as those on SQL Server, including the base distribution, and Microsoft-specific packages [revoscalepy](https://docs.microsoft.com/machine-learning-server/python-reference/revoscalepy/revoscalepy-package) and [microsoftml](https://docs.microsoft.com/machine-learning-server/python-reference/microsoftml/microsoftml-package).
+Local workstations must have the same Python package versions as those on SQL Server, including the base Anaconda distribution, and Microsoft-specific packages.

+The [revoscalepy](https://docs.microsoft.com/machine-learning-server/python-reference/revoscalepy/revoscalepy-package) package is foundational, defining data source objects and compute context.
+The [microsoftml](https://docs.microsoft.com/machine-learning-server/python-reference/microsoftml/microsoftml-package) package provides machine learning algorithms.
 The [azureml-model-management](https://docs.microsoft.com/machine-learning-server/python-reference/azureml-model-management-sdk/azureml-model-management-sdk) package is also installed, but it applies to operationalization tasks associated with a standalone (non-instance) Machine Learning Server context.
-For in-database analytics on a SQL Server instance, operationalization is through stored procedures.

 1. Download the installation script to install Anaconda 4.2.0 with Python 3.5.2, revoscalepy, microsoftml, and azure-model-management.